-- If your site is in trial, a podcast can't be submitted to or subscribed to via iTunes.
+- If your site is in trial, a podcast can't be submitted to or subscribed to via Apple Podcasts.
 To proceed, upgrade to paid service.

-- A podcast can't be submitted to iTunes if you have a site-wide password or if the podcast's Blog Page has a page password.
+- A podcast can't be submitted to Apple Podcasts if you have a site-wide password or if the podcast's Blog Page has a page password.
 To proceed, remove your site-wide or page password.

 - Squarespace doesn't support video podcasts.

 - Squarespace podcast feeds only display the most recent 100 posts/episodes.

 - Audio Blocks have an upload limit of 160 MB.

 Sharing your feed

 Once you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to Apple Podcasts so listeners can discover your show and download new episodes automatically by subscribing.
 Apple Podcasts is the most popular service, and Squarespace automatically formats feeds using the podcasting standards set by Apple Podcasts.

 You can also submit your feed to other subscription services, like Google Play and Stitcher.
 Since there’s no standard format for podcast RSS feeds, how your podcast and its information appears may vary across different services.